 Patrick developed stomach cancer and ultimately starved to death.
 Life was very hard for the family after he died.
 Everybody helped to look after the twins.

-When Beth Winter was born her mother died shortly thereafter.
-Wilfrid was little.
-Murry moved home.
+When Beth Winter was born, her mother, Ethel Kirkton Winter died shortly thereafter.
+Wilfrid was little. when she died.

 Patrick Murray made sure that folks knew his middle name was Murray--an English name--not Irish.
 He died of stomach cancer in 1901 when Grampa (Bob) Winter was only 10 and the twins were only 5.
 Life was very hard after that as there was no insurance.
 The older boys came home to help and everyone helped look after the twins.
 Murray and John paid themselves at the same rate as their workers.
 When Bob, Sr., was in his early teens he became ill.
 Elsie remembered that he was just down on the couch--not obviously sick.
 The twins were still small and running around.
 It was first diagnosed as rheumatic fever and later diagnosed as polio.
 As part of his therapy he had to saw 4 pieces of wood each day with a brick saw.
 His right arm was withered--just skin and bone, but it improved with therapy.
 In spite of the weakness of his arm, he became an excellent carpenter and later went to the Rhode Island School of Design.
 Robert Sr. made the cross on the altar at the Congregational Church out of pieces of wood from the steeple which fell in the 1938 hurricane.
 Bob Winter Sr.'s polio was first called rheumatic fever and later diagnosed as polio.
 As part of his therapy he had to saw four piees of wood each day with a brick saw.
 His right arm was withered–just skin and bone.
 He spent a lot of time on the couch.

-Murray Winter was easy going and calm.
-After graduating from high school, he work as an apprentice for Card Tap and Die in Mansfield, rising to the position of foreman.
+Murray Winter was easy-going and calm.
+After graduating from high school, he worked as an apprentice for Card Tap and Die in Mansfield, rising to the position of foreman.
 He worked 7 am to 6 pm, six days a week.
-Alan was not rugged, he had a leaky heart valve and couldn't stand the cold.
+Allan was not rugged, he had a leaky heart valve and couldn't stand the cold.
 Winter Brothers had a hard time getting started.
-They all worked 6 a.m. till 10 p.m. for 2-3 years while getting it going.
-Alan gave out and moved.
+They all worked 6 am till 10 pm for 2-3 years while getting it going.
+Allan gave out and moved.
 John gave up his Providence job.
 His wife Minnie didn’t want to leave her home in Providence and didn’t like Wrentham, so they compromised by moving to North Attleboro.
 Things didn’t go very well.
 John had thought he would settle her in a good house like Murray’s.
 Minnie died of pneumonia in Florida.
 Elsie says Minnie wore herself out.
 Dorothy had just graduated.
-John wanted her to go to a training school, but Dorothy wanted to keep her house.
+John wanted her to go to a training school, but Dorothy wanted to keep house.

 Students had 9 years of elementary school and 3 years of high school.
 Aunt Elise went to the practically new Center School (built in 1896, shown at right) in Wrentham when she started high school (1899).

 Elsie was slow and moderate.
-Alan called her “lnaminute.”
+Allan called her “lnaminute.”
 She was always reading–Dickens, Austen, Leatherstocking Tales, Three Men in a Boat—to say nothing of the dog!
-Elsie was in a play–she played a nice little old lady in a lavender dress and powered her hair.
+Elsie was in a play–she played a nice little old lady in a lavender dress and powdered her hair.

 The biggest change Elsie George commented on was the arrival of the automobile in Wrentham.
 The first cars in town were Stanley Steamers.
 The son of the Browns who owned the straw shop had the first one and the Weavers had the next one.
 The first car that Elsie and Walter had was a Ford Model A. Daughter Ida thought that was when she was about 5 or 6 years old, (more likely 10 or 11 since Model A came out in 1927.)